mmiranda222/.statsuite/content/configurations/de-analytics/google-tag-manager.md

 ![GTM - data-viewer Tags](/dotstatsuite-documentation/images/gtm-data-viewer-tags.png)

-Another perspective of GTM is to view the list of triggers under the **Triggers** tab:
+Another useful detailed view of GTM tags is the list of triggers under the **Triggers** tab.
+Triggers names should be enough self-explenatory for the user to understand what action it refers to in the DE for example: "Browse by", "Download Excel", etc.

 - data-explorer Triggers